PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 2.8 More text color controls.
 The caller has more control over things like the focus and what buttons should be clicked when enter key is pressed.
 Return values as a dictionary!
 (NICE addition)

 2.9 COLUMNS!
 This is the biggest feature and had the biggest impact on the code base.
 It was a difficult feature to add, but it was worth it.
-Can now make even more layouts.
+You can now make even more layouts.
 Almost any layout is possible with this addition.

 .................. insert releases 2.9 to 2.30 .................

 3.0 We've come a long way baby!
 Time for a major revision bump.
-One reason is that the numbers started to confuse people  the latest release was 2.30, but some people read it as 2.3 and thought it went backwards.
-I kinda messed up the 2.x series of numbers, so why not start with a clean slate.
+One reason is that the numbers started to confuse people.
+The latest release was 2.30, but some people read it as 2.3 and thought it went backwards.
+I kind of messed up the 2.x series of numbers, so why not start  with a clean slate.
 A lot has happened anyway so it's well earned.

 One change that will set PySimpleGUI apart is the parlor trick of being able to move the window by clicking on it anywhere.
 This is turned on by default.
 It's not a common way to interact with windows.
 Normally you have to move using the titlebar.
 Not so with PySimpleGUI.
 Now you can drag using any part of the window.
 You will want to turn off for windows with sliders.
 This feature is enabled in the Window call.

 Related to the Grab Anywhere feature is the no_titlebar option, again found in the call to Window.
 Your window will be a spiffy, borderless window.
 It's a really interesting effect.
 Slight problem is that you do not have an icon on the taskbar with these types of windows, so if you don't supply a button to close the window, there's no way to close it other than task manager.

 3.0.2 Still making changes to Update methods with many more ahead in the future.
 Continue to mess with grab anywhere option.
 Needed to disable in more places such as the PopupGetText function.
-Any time these is text input on a form, you generally want to turn off the grab anywhere feature.
+Any time this is text input on a form, you generally want to turn off the grab anywhere feature.

 #### 3.2.0
 Biggest change was the addition of the Table Element.
-Trying to make changes so that form resizing is a possibility but unknown if will work in the long run.
+Trying to make changes so that form resizing is a possibility but unknown if it will work in the long run.
 Removed all MsgBox, Get* functions and replaced with Popup functions.
 Popups had multiple new parameters added to change the look and feel of a popup.

 #### 3.3.0
 OneLineProgressMeter function added which gives you not only a one-line solution to progress meters, but it also gives you the ability to have more than 1 running at the same time, something not possible with the EasyProgressMeterCall